-Sounds great, but that’s not how it always works.
-There are lots of things that can go wrong.
-Your lead (aka: human being) could be mad, busy, tired, and therefore won’t accept your sales pitch.
-It is called a sales objection.
+Imagine an ideal sales world: Researchers find a perfect lead, and SDRs then contact them and set an appointment, right?
+Sounds great, but that’s not always how it works.
+There are lots of things that can go wrong: Your lead (aka: human being) could be mad, busy, tired, and therefore won’t accept your sales pitch.
+This is called a "sales objection."

 3 Steps for Handling Sales Objections

 Whether an SDR is overcoming objections via phone sales or emails, these three steps are crucial in reply handling:

 Being attentive is essential to make a lead feel heard and gives you an understanding of the person on the other side of a conversation.
 While you listen, you may get a chance to catch an objection before it even presents itself.

 If it's a phone call, wait until the person stops talking.
 Then, use the active listening techniques that include repeating some sentences after the lead and phrases like "I hear you."
 Repeating them will ensure a speaker's objection and mood are understood correctly.
 While you do that, you have time to prepare your answer.

 Pro tip: Make sure you accept the answer first.
 So start with saying “Thank you for your answer/feedback.”